Common Strabismus Questions

 Your Cohen Laser & Vision Center ophthalmologist can diagnose strabismus and start an effective treatment plan right away.

-Strabismus is generally related to problems with the eye muscles.
-Cataracts, uncorrected refractive errors, stroke, and eye injuries can also cause strabismus in adults.
-Often, strabismus is inherited.
+Strabismus is generally related to problems with the eye muscles or the nerves that innervate them.
+Poor vision, uncorrected refractive errors, stroke, and eye injuries can also cause strabismus in adults.
+Often, strabismus is inherited and presents in early childhood.
+It is critical that parents with a family history or concern for a child's eye misalignment seek care by a pediatric ophthalmologist.

 Strabismus treatment focuses on restoring optimal vision with both eyes.
 The approach depends on your type of strabismus, and how the condition affects you.
 Options can include: